dzoidx/async/README.md

 ### What is async? ###

-It's small lib which adds supports of thread pools and timers.
+It's a small lib which adds support of thread pools and timers.

 It implements: